amplitude/Amplitude-Android/README.md

         -dontwarn okio.**
     ```

 9. Events are saved locally.
 Uploads are batched to occur every 30 events and every 30 seconds.
-After calling `logEvent()` in your app, you will immediately see data appear on the Amplitude website.
+After calling `logEvent()` in your app, you will immediately see data appear on the Amplitude website. *NOTE:* by default unsent events are uploaded when your app is minimized or closed via the Activity Lifecycle `onPause` callback.
+If you wish to disable this behavior you can call `Amplitude.getInstance().setFlushEventsOnClose(false);`

 # Tracking Events #